thetis-apps/EconomicIntegration/README.md

 ## Document created

-When a relevant document is created within Thetis IMS the application creates corresponding transactions within Billy.
+When a relevant document is created within Thetis IMS the application creates corresponding transactions within e-conomic.

 The accounts used on the corresponding transactions depend on the type of the document.
 So does the voucher number.